currinjs/CurrinJS/aio/content/guide/attribute-directives.md

 The [CSS selector for an attribute](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) is the attribute name in square brackets.
 Here, the directive's selector is `[myHighlight]`.
-Angular locates all elements in the template that have an attribute named `myHighlight`.
+Currin locates all elements in the template that have an attribute named `myHighlight`.

 <div class="l-sub-section">